phplucidframe/phplucidframe-docs/forms.rst

-            'extensions' => '', // The required property for the rule 'fileExtension' 'dateFormat' => '', // The required property for the rule 'date', 'datetime' 'pattern'    => '', // The required property for the rule 'custom' 'parameters' => array(
+            'extensions' => '', // The required property for the rule 'fileExtension' 'dateFormat' => '', // The required property for the rule 'date', 'datetime' 'pattern'    => '', // The required property for the rule 'custom' 'table'      => '', // The required property for the rule 'unique' 'field'      => '', // The required property for the rule 'unique' 'id'         => '', // The optional property for the rule 'unique' 'parameters' => array(
                 // The arguments (starting from the second) passing to the custom validation functions
                 // this may be needed when you set your custom rule in the property 'rules'